 This post contains compensated links.

-Kid-Friendly Hikes in Capitol Reef National Park
+4 Kid-Friendly Hikes in Capitol Reef National Park

-As with our visits to the other four Utah national parks, we found hiking to be one of the best things to do in Capitol Reef National Park with kids.
+As with our visits to the other four Utah national parks, we found hiking was one of the best things to do in Capitol Reef National Park with kids.
 There really is no better way to truly experience Capitol Reef with kids.
 We also made sure to stop at the Capitol Reef National Park visitor center to learn about the park and get their Junior Ranger badges.

 Here are our picks for the best kid-friendly hikes in Capitol Reef National Park:

 The Hickman Bridge trail is one of the most popular kid-friendly hikes in Capitol Reef National Park.
-This 1.8 mile / 2.7km hike begins with a nice walk along the Fremont River, then transitions to a moderate climb which provides immediate payoff with views of the surrounding cliffs and valley.
+This 1.8 mile / 2.7 km hike begins with a nice walk along the Fremont River, then transitions to a moderate climb which provides immediate payoff with views of the surrounding cliffs and valley.

 The Hickman Bridge trail soon enters a scenic valley with many large and small caves which kids of all ages will have fun exploring.
-The hike pays off at the Hickman Bridge, a 133-foot natural stone bridge nestled in a beautiful setting.
+The hike pays off at Hickman Bridge, a 133-foot natural stone bridge nestled in a beautiful setting.

-The view down onto Chimney Rock is immensely satisfying, but there is much more to this Capitol Reef hike than that.
+The view looking down onto Chimney Rock is immensely satisfying, but there is much more to this Capitol Reef hike than that.
 The views of the valley from the top of the mesa are incredible and the topography of the land is very beautiful with many valleys and cliffs looming overhead.

 If you do the Chimney Rock loop in a counter-clockwise direction, you get all the climbing out of the way early and then you can enjoy a leisurely downhill stroll for the duration of this kid-friendly Capitol Reef hike.